se7en-illa/TTP-Summer-2023/04_Final-Projects/01_Exploratory_Project/assignment.md

 - A blog posting platform for a specific topic of interest
 - A quiz app that asks people questions on a particular topic
 - A simple book management application similar to Goodreads

+## APIs

+You can use any API you find useful to your project however, if you would like to review a list of some available ones you can look [here](https://github.com/public-apis/public-apis).

+## Inspiration

 For some inspiration, try looking thru some of the links on this [search query](https://www.google.com/search?q=cool+react+application+ideas).